ItzRock/HasteDemoModRepo/Haste Multiplayer/v2.0-rc/README.md

 ## Setup the client-Server connection
 - Set your port when launching the server.
 Those ports must be port forwarded (by default, the config choses 50000).
+- Launch the game once.
+When in the main menu, close the game.
-- Set the server adress and port in the `HasteMultiplayerConfig.json`.
+- Set the server adress and port in the `HasteMultiplayerConfig.json` file located in the same directory as the mod.
 - The host launches the `HasteMultiplayerServer.py` server.
 You should see `WebSocket Server started on ws://0.0.0.0:<port>` printed in the console.
 - Launch the game.